wjc404/GEMM_AVX2/README.md

 c/r:Load from column-major or row-major main matrix

-ccc:All matrix blocks are column-major
+ccc:All matrix blocks are column-major for dgemm

 _ac/_ar:The matrix A is column-major(transa='N') or row-major(transa='T')